How to Manage that Awkward Roommate Situation

 One of the most rewarding experiences of going to college or attending a university is to meet new people.
 Most roommate situations turn out to be a wonderful way to make friends, share the cost of rent, and get some help with studying.
+How to Manage that Awkward Roommate Situation?
+Here is the answer.

 Living with a roommate can also get tricky.
 There are a few people out there that aren’t as easy to live with because of their habits, personality, or decisions.